This is a discontinued model

 Q: How do I view the pictures?

 A: There are a number of ways to do this.
-Pictures/videos are stored on the SD card you place in the camera.
-This camera has an internal viewer you can see the pictures on and it sends the photos to the Spypoint app.
-Here are some other ways to view the photos.
+Pictures/videos are stored on the SD card you place in the camera and lower resolution images are transmitted to your Spypoint Link App or their myspypoint.com web portal.
+Here are some other methods for viewing images:

 Q: Will this trail camera trigger on small animals (birds, rodents, etc.)?